Dongjae0324/NodeChatApp/README.md

 # NodeChatApp
-NodeChat app operates with 100% node.js and mysql. firebase wasn't used at all.
+NodeChat app operates with 100% node.js and nosql. firebase wasn't used at all.